vidyar/shippabledocs1/sources/config.rst

 **Collaborators**
 ------------------

-Shippable will automatically add your github collaborators when you create a project and by default we will assign them the role **Build engineer**.
-You can see the list of collaborators or change there role by expanding your repo on settings page.
+Shippable will automatically add your github collaborators when you create a project and by default they will be assigned the role of **Build engineer**.
+You can see the list of collaborators or change their role by expanding your repo on the settings page.

-There are two types of roles that users can belong to.
+There are two types of roles that users can have -

 **Owner :**
 Owner is the highest role.
-This role permits users to create, run and to delete a project.
-Owners can also manage permissions and even create other co-owners.
+This role permits users to create, run and delete a project.
+Owners can also manage permissions and create other co-owners.

 **Build engineer :**